 The plans contractually limit the benefit to be provided for certain groups of current and future retirees.
 As a result, there is no health care trend associated with these groups.
-The discount rate used in determining the accumulated postretirement benefit obligation was 3.80% at March 30, 2013 and 4.20% at March 31, 2012.
-The discount rate used in determining the net periodic benefit cost was 4.20% for fiscal 2013, 5.30% for fiscal 2012, and 6.00% for fiscal 2011.
-The RP-2000 Combined Mortality Table was used to determine the postretirement net periodic benefit costs in fiscal 2013, 2012 and 2011.
+The discount rate used in determining the accumulated postretirement benefit obligation was 4.10% at March 29, 2014 and 3.80% at March 30, 2013.
+The discount rate used in determining the net periodic benefit cost was 3.80% for fiscal 2014, 4.20% for fiscal 2013, and 5.30% for fiscal 2012.
+The RP-2000 Combined Mortality Table was used to determine the postretirement net periodic benefit costs in fiscal 2014, 2013 and 2012.

 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2013:
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2014: